-3 ZC2: Asset compliance data
+4 ZC2: Asset Compliance Data

-Question number Guidance on question Section ZC2-Asset compliance data ZC1(a) Name of JPF: Auto-populated with the name under which each of the JPFs appears on the JFSC Systems - lists each JPF that the designated service provider provides services to.
-Answer using the relevant line for each named JPF.
-ZC2(a) If the Investment Policy Code is E10, S06 or S07, explain, in 5 words or less, the investment policy / asset class of the JPF.
+Question Number Guidance on Question Section ZC2-Asset Compliance Data ZC1(a) Name of JPF: Auto-populated with the name under which each of the JPFs appears on the JFSC Systems - lists each JPF that the designated service provider provides services to.
+Please answer using the relevant line for each named JPF.
+ZC2(a) If the Investment Policy Code is E10, S06 or S07, please explain, in 5 words or less, the investment policy / asset class of the JPF.
 The list of Codes are the same as those required in the "JPF application form".
-These 3 codes are non-specific therefore provide a brief 5 word description of what the JPF invests in. e.g. Art, Fintech etc. ZC2(b) Net Asset Value of the JPF in GBP at year end (31 December 2021): Provide the Net Asset Value of the JPF as at 31 December 2021 in sterling.
-ZC2(c) Indicate in which countries the JPF holds assets amounting to 10% or more of its Net Asset Value as at year end (31 December 2021).
+These 3 codes are non-specific therefore please provide a brief 5 word description of what the JPF invests in. e.g. Art, Fintech etc. ZC2(b) Net Asset Value of the JPF in GBP at year end (31 December 2025): Please provide the Net Asset Value of the JPF as at 31 December 2025 in sterling.
+ZC2(c) Please indicate in which countries the JPF holds assets amounting to 10% or more of its Net Asset Value as at year end (31 December 2025).
 Select up to 10 countries from the drop down menu.
 Use the drop down menu to select up to 10 countries where 10% or more of the JPF's assets are held.
 If the JPF has many investments in different jurisdictions then it may not have as much as 10% in any one jurisdiction, so will have to leave this question blank.
-Some JPFs may only provide information on two or three countries because their holdings in other countries are less than 10%.
+Some JPFs may only provide information on 2 or 3 countries because their holdings in other countries are less than 10%.
 If a JPF has a holding of more than 10% e.g. 50% don't put the same country five times, just put it once.
-This a simple measure, based on analysis, choose the most appropriate jurisdiction for each of the assets held.
+This a simple measure, based on analysis, please choose the most appropriate jurisdiction for each of the assets held.
 For example, this may be as simple as looking at the jurisdiction of the issuer of securities held.
 However, if there is no specific jurisdiction that can be associated with the asset then do not include that asset.

+Question Number Guidance on Question

+Section ZC2-Asset Compliance Data

 If a JPF holds an asset through an investment holding company in Luxembourg such as a mine in an African country, do not put the jurisdiction of the holding company, put the country where the asset is - in this case the African country.